-Krita, as a painting program, juggles a lot of data around, like the brushes you use, the colours you picked, but primarily, each pixel in your image.
-Due to this, how Krita organises where it stores all the data can really speed up Krita while painting, just like having an organised artist’s workplace can really speed up the painting process in real life.
+Krita, as a painting program, juggles a lot of data around, like the brushes you use, the colors you picked, but primarily, each pixel in your image.
+Due to this, how Krita organizes where it stores all the data can really speed up Krita while painting, just like having an organized artist’s workplace can really speed up the painting process in real life.

 These preferences allow you to configure Krita's organisation, but all do require you to restart Krita, so it can do this organisation properly.